-Still no deal between McConnell and Schumer amid shutdown
+Senate vote scheduled for Monday to potentially end shutdown

-Washington (CNN)Both sides are refusing to stand down ahead of a tentative Senate vote currently scheduled for the wee hours Monday morning on whether to end the government shutdown.
+If there is progress overnight or if the mood shifts after meetings Monday morning, the situation could change, the Democratic sources said.

-A meeting earlier Sunday between Senate Majority Leader Mitch McConnell and Senate Minority Leader Chuck Schumer did not lead to a spending deal involving when to hold votes on the Deferred Action for Childhood Arrivals (DACA) program and whether to support the three-week funding solution, two sources told CNN.
+McConnell said from the Senate floor Sunday night that "should these issues not be resolved by the time the funding bill before us expires on February 8, 2018, assuming that the government remains open, it would be my intention to proceed to legislation that would address (the expiring Deferred Action for Childhood Arrivals program), border security, and related issues."

-But senators from both parties who have spoken to their leadership this evening are still optimistic a deal can be reached before the planned vote at 1 a.m.
-Monday, although the situation is fluid and unpredictable.
+A meeting earlier Sunday between McConnell and Minority Leader Chuck Schumer did not lead to a spending deal involving when to hold votes on the DACA program and whether to support the three-week funding solution, two sources told CNN.
+A Senate Democratic source said Sunday that Schumer rejected McConnell's offer because it wasn't a firm commitment to get those measures on the President's desk.

 At a bipartisan meeting with senators at the office of Republican Sen. Susan Collins of Maine on Sunday, a sticking point was over the date of when to hold the DACA vote: whether it would occur by the February 8 deadline of when the proposed continuing resolution would expire.